Lifetime Sporting Licenses

 - The purchase of a lifetime license goes forever into New York State's Fish and Game Trust Fund.
 Only the interest from this fund goes into the State's Conservation Fund which is overseen by the Conservation Fund Advisory Board (CFAB) and is dedicated to the support and promotion of fishing, hunting and trapping.

-- Lost carcass tags for turkey, bear or deer (including DMPs) can be replaced for a fee of $5.
-These can be replaced at any license issuing agent location.
+- Lost carcass tags for turkey, bear or deer (including DMPs) can be replaced for a fee of $10 at any license issuing agent.

 - Lifetime licenses are available only to residents of New York State who have been residents for at least one year immediately prior to the application date (proof required).
 Lifetime license applicants must present the same proof of residency, eligibility and age as annual license applicants.
 With the original lifetime license purchase, the customer will receive appropriate tags for the season and license type at the time of purchase.

 - Lifetime license privileges are equal to those of annual license buyers.
 Lifetime licensees must still purchase separate privileges, such as turkey permits (except for lifetime sportsman license holders) and deer management permits.

 - Lifetime licenses will remain valid for privileges purchased in New York State regardless of a change in residency.

 - When purchasing a lifetime license for a child (ages 12-15), the purchaser must bring proof of the child's age with either a birth certificate or passport and a copy of the parent's residency proof.

 - When the child becomes age 12 and wishes to receive his/her tags, s/he must first take the appropriate hunter safety training course.
 A copy of the certificate must then be sent to the DEC License Sales Unit, 625 Broadway, Albany, NY 12233-4790 before their tags can be fulfilled.
 Young hunters should take the appropriate training course well in advance of the season to allow adequate time for their tags to be mailed.
 Tags cannot be obtained by contacting your local license issuing agent.